google/guava/README.md

 ## Snapshots and Documentation

-Snapshots of Guava built from the `master` branch are available through Maven using version `HEAD-jre-SNAPSHOT`, or `HEAD-android-SNAPSHOT` for the Android flavor.
+Snapshots of Guava built from the `master` branch are available through Maven using version `1.0-HEAD-jre-SNAPSHOT`, or `1.0-HEAD-android-SNAPSHOT` for the Android flavor.

 [Snapshot API Javadoc][guava-snapshot-api-docs] as well as